ScriptAddicts/hiring/senior_product_manager.md

 ### **Requirements:**

-* **Experience:** 5+ years of experience in an intense job, preferably in software but it could be in another technical field.
+* **Experience:** 5+ years of experience in an intense job where you actually built something significant, preferably in software but it could be in another technical field.
 CEO or COO experience welcome.
 * **Language:** completely** **fluent in** **English and French.
 Did I mention you should write well?
 * **Tools:** you know and love Google Workspace and/or Microsoft Office, and ideally, you have experience with Jira, Github, Zendesk or equivalent software
 * **Location:** in our Paris office, outside of Paris possible for extraordinary profiles